tarunsachdeva/blog/_posts/2019-01-13-whats-happening-in-india.markdown

 draft: false
 ---

 There has been an explosion of internet services in India in the last few years.
-Indians have come online to spend their time and money.
+Indians have come online, ready to spend their time and money.

 This is fuelled entirely by one change - the cost of mobile data has dropped dramatically.
 Today, mobile data costs **less that one tenth** what it did just two years ago.